 In April 2008, we announced the details of a reengineering plan designed to grow revenues through strategic resource allocation and improve profitability through cost reduction.
 Key components of the plan include rationalizing the business portfolio, simplifying management hierarchy, eliminating low-priority positions, consolidating facilities and managing fixed and variable costs.
-Also in connection with the plan, we sold our Insurance Bill Review business unit and we fully exited our Cortronics neural research product line, Fast Panel diagnostics product line and advertising services group.
+Also in connection with the plan, we sold our Insurance Bill Review business unit and our LiquidCredit® Service for Telecom ("LCT") and RoamEx product line assets, and we fully exited our Cortronics neural research product line, Fast Panel diagnostics product line and advertising services group.